Delivering better community outcomes with predictive modelling

 It was this fourth option that the Council wanted to explore.
-According to Ben Clark, Group Manager, Assets & Infrastructure at the Town of Walkerville, if the Council had a way of knowing when to intervene at the right point, it could extend the life of its assets while making better, more timely decisions around what to invest in and when.
+According to James Kelly, Group Manager, Assets & Infrastructure at the Town of Walkerville, if the Council had a way of knowing when to intervene at the right point, it could extend the life of its assets while making better, more timely decisions around what to invest in and when.

 “With the help of Brightly’s software, we were able to capture data on the condition of our roads and footpaths and analyse how they would be impacted by varying budget levels and intervention times for replacement.
 It allowed us to clearly identify that the roads were in excellent shape and not in any immediate need of maintenance in the near future – giving us the flexibility to use the funds elsewhere.

-“The data evidence gave our elected Council Members and executives the confidence to reduce our road capital budget without detrimentally impacting the quality of the roads for ratepayers, and reinvest it to deliver another key project: the redevelopment of the Walkerville Oval, including a new two-storey sports and bowling club.”
+“The data evidence gave our elected Council Members and executives the confidence to reduce our road capital budget without detrimentally impacting the quality of the roads for ratepayers, and reinvest it to deliver other key projects.”

-The Council reinvested $300,000 a year from the road budget to the construction of the sports and bowling club, amounting to $1.2 million over the first four years.
-The additional funding allowed the Council to begin the once in- a-generation opportunity to upgrade the facility and showcase the town as a key inner-city sporting precinct, leading to many positive flow-on effects for Walkerville.
+The Council reinvested $300,000 a year from the road budget towards major strategic projects across Council.
+The additional funding allowed the Council to begin the once in- a-generation opportunity to deliver the upgrade of community facilities and showcase the town as a key inner-city precinct, leading to many positive flow-on effects for Walkerville.

 Supporting long-term decision making